PatrickMiller164/PlaylistsByPatrick-SpotifyApp/README.md

 This app uses the Spotify API and is currently in development mode.
 To roll this app out publicly, I have submitted a Quota Extension Request.
 For now only registered users can use it's functions.
 If you would like to give it a go, please do reach out to me!
 I'll need your name and Spotify account email.

+I started developing this app at the beginning of October 2024.
+The current version is a minimum viable product (MVP) and I am currently working on improving the front-end user experience.

 ### What This App Does